-Students from the European Union, Iceland, Liechtenstein, Norway and Switzerland have free access to the German labor market and are practically equal to German students.
-However, if they work more than 20 hours per week, they (as well as German students) have to pay certain insurances.
+Students from the European Union, Iceland, Liechtenstein, Norway and Switzerland have access to the German labor market under the same regulations that apply to German students.
+The 120-day limitation does not apply.

-Graduates: Once you have successfully completed your studies, you have 18 months to find a suitable job in Germany.
-The 18-month period starts from the date on your graduation certificate!
-During this time, you may also pursue an activity that does not correspond to your degree.
+Graduates: After completion of studies, graduates have 18 months to find a suitable job in Germany.
+The 18-month period begins with the date on the graduation certificate!
+During this time income through jobs not corresponding to the degree is allowed.

-Further information on the minimum wage, taxes and insurance can be found on the web pages of the German Academic Exchange Service - DAAD.
+Further information on can be found on the web pages of the German Academic Exchange Service - DAAD.